 As the volume of corporate data continues to grow, storage administrators are faced with two distinct problems.
 First, all data cannot be treated the same, so administrators must match the cost and performance of each tier to the value of each data type across the enterprise.
 Second, growing data volumes make it increasingly difficult to find specific files once they're stored.
 Just imagine searching through millions of files to locate a missing memo or important e-mail.
-The practice of data classification allows a corporation to organize its data according to its relative value so that it can be stored to the appropriate tier and more easily retrieved in the future.
+The practice of

 Automated tools play an important role in the data classification process.
 Many tools allow administrators to discover the data resources that are available, apply uniform classification rules to data across the entire enterprise, create and manage a searchable index of detailed metadata, move data to the corresponding tier and later comb the metadata to conduct detailed searches.
 This article explains the essential concepts of data classification tools and their role in the enterprise, highlights the leading vendors in the marketplace and offers some advice to help ease purchasing and implementation issues.

 Data classification tools generally cover four main areas to some extent: discovery, classification, search and migration.
 The discovery process identifies the files and data types available in your infrastructure -- it tells you what you have.
 Classification works on the discovered data, applying metadata to each file and file type based on a defined set of rules.
 Metadata is then stored in a database that can be searched and referenced later.
 The rules themselves may be developed internally within the enterprise or may be imported into the tool from a third-party source.
 Once implemented, rules can be changed and tweaked over time as business and technical needs dictate.